fidothe/chjava/README.md

 Changes the current Java JVM in use on macOS by changing `$JAVA_HOME`.
 If you want something more, there are tools like [sdkman] which do a lot more.
-I wanted as little as possible. macOS already provides a `/usr/bin/java` that really just points to a JDK/JRE under `/Library/Java/JavaVirtualMachines/`, and a mechanism to change which JDK is chosen (`$JAVA_HOME`).
+I wanted as little as possible.

-`chjava` just makes setting `JAVA_HOME` easier than mucking about with `export JAVA_HOME=$(/usr/libexec/java_home -v ...)` especially now that the `java_home` tool's filtering seems a bit buggy on macOS 11 and 12.
+`chjava` just makes setting `$JAVA_HOME` easier than mucking about with `export JAVA_HOME=$(/usr/libexec/java_home -v ...)`.

+## Why?

+macOS provides a shim-like `/usr/bin/java` that points at one of the JDK/JRE's under `/Library/Java/JavaVirtualMachines/`, and which can be explicitly chosen by setting `$JAVA_HOME` to point at one of those.
+It also provides `/usr/libexec/java_home` for querying available JDKs, which you often see used like `export JAVA_HOME=$(/usr/libexec/java_home -v 11)`.
+I have to switch the JDK I'm using a lot for different projects, and having to do the `export JAVA_HOME=...` dance over and over has been both tedious and error-prone.

+Added to that, `/usr/libexec/java_home`'s filtering seems a bit buggy on macOS 11 and 12.
 (For me, the fact filtering for x86_64 JDKs on an Apple Silicon Mac with `java_home` is broken was the last straw.)

 ## Features